suzanne-szabo/CS2450Remote/journal.md

 Stardate 25.11.10
     Only about 2 weeks of working time left!!
 We are flying through the semester!
 We are talking aboout maintainance this week and I think we are going to talk about docker containers.
 I have always wanted to know how this works, so this is going to be a great learning experience.
 I'm sure this will be very valuable to me in the future.
 I am curious on the interaction of docker containers and apps using react native in particular, so I think I will do some research on that.
 We are continuing to work on mySpy and I hope we will be able to get our basic functionality done for posting, sending direct messages and adding friends.

+Stardate 25.11.17
+    We only have about 1 more week to go!
+Woo Hoo!
+This week we are talking about maintainace and security as we wrap up the picture of the full software engineering process.
+For mySpy, we have a working version and the basic functionality looks like it is working well.
+I hope that we get all our details finished in time so that we are where we want to be by the time we need to do our presentation.
+I am super happy to learn about the security issues.
+I think that is one of my weakest areas as a programmer.
+I don't spend nearly enough time focusing on programming with security in mind.